-Is your Company Ready to Go Public?
+Is Your Company Ready to Go Public?

-Taking your company public - offering shares for sale to investors in the public markets - can be an effective and efficient way to raise capital and create liquidity, all to further your company's growth and expansion.
+Taking your company public - offering shares for sale to investors in the public markets - can be an effective and efficient way to raise capital to further your company's growth and expansion.
 However, going public represents a major undertaking, and you and your team should carefully consider whether your company is ready.